Introduction

 The Cold War: A Brief Background

-The Cold War was a period of political tension between the Soviet Union (USSR) and the United States (USA) that lasted from the late 1940s to the early 1990s.
-It was characterized by a rivalry between two ideological blocs: the capitalist West led by the USA and the communist East led by the USSR.
+The cold war was a time of rivalry between the two superpowers; USSR and USA that lasted from late 1940s to early 1990s.
+It was characterized by a rivalry between two ideological blocs: The Group of the capitalist world spear headed by the United States of America and the Group of the communism spear headed by the Union of Soviet Socialist Republics.

 The Division of Germany

-After World War II, Germany was divided into four occupation zones controlled by the Allies: the USA, USSR, France, and the United Kingdom.
-Berlin, located in the Soviet zone, was also divided into four sectors.
-This division led to increasing tensions between the Allies.
+After World War II, Germany was divided into four occupation zones controlled by the Allies: USA, USSR, France and the United Kingdom.
+Here, Berlin which was in the Soviet zone was also split into four sectors.
+This division resulted in poor relations, or in other words; strained relations between the Allies.

 The Wall: Physical Details